Steffo99/mandarin/docs/source/autodoc/taskbus.rst

 Tasks
 -----

-.. error:: It currently isn't possible to import this module without side effects.
+.. error:: It currently isn't possible to document this module, as docstrings of tasks appear to be discarded.

 .. currentmodule:: mandarin.taskbus.tasks
 .. automodule:: mandarin.taskbus.tasks